Shippable/docs/sources/deploy/amazon-ecs.md

     portMappings:
       - 80:80
 ```
+The `dockerOptions` resource can then be an IN for your `manifest` or `deploy` job.

+For a complete reference of all customizable options, check out our [dockerOptions reference](/reference/resource-dockeroptions/)

 ### params

-When [params resources](../reference/resource-params) are added to a manifest, they become environment variables for any container in that manifest.
+When [params resources](../reference/resource-params) are added as an IN to a `manifest`, they become environment variables for containers in that manifest.
 In this case, we're setting some basic variables to help our application's configuration.

 ```
   - name: deploy-ecs-basic-params